What is the Parliamentary Internship Programme?

 Envisioned by backbench Member of Parliament (MP) Alfred Hales in 1969, the non-partisan Parliamentary Internship Programme (PIP) creates unique training opportunities for young professionals and recent university graduates, increases knowledge of Parliament, and provides MPs with skilled assistants.

-Over the past 48 years, PIP has supported 480 young Canadians and assisted hundreds of MPs.
+Since 1970, PIP has supported over 500 young Canadians and assisted hundreds of MPs.
 The growing community of PIP alumni includes academics, politicians, senior government officials, diplomats, journalists, union leaders, judges and leaders in industry and the non-profit sector.
-Their pooled experience and shared commitment to research and education create a unique opportunity.
+Their pooled experience and shared commitment to research and education create a special opportunity.